My Top trip tips... Twitter is the key to finding deals!

 Do some planning on things you want to do - Tripadvisor is one place to start and keep in mind that some things must be booked days in advance or in some cases over a week.
 I have moved more towards last minute planning on everything and sometimes this can be very bad, as you can miss out on activities/tours that are really popular.
 On my trip to South Korea, I really wanted to visit the demilitarized zone (very cool and popular tour), but they were all sold out for several weeks.
 I like to just google "things to do" and see what comes up.
 Then I make a list of the things I'm interested in, and then save the locations on Google Maps.

 Be very aware of the time differences and jetlag - I get hit extremely hard by jetlag and it takes me a long time to fully recover.
-Mostly, I've found that I get tired very early, which makes night activities difficult, but then I’m up at 6am and can get a lot done in the morning, which can be very beneficial.
+I've found that I get tired very early in the evening, which makes night activities difficult, but then I’m up at 6am and can get a lot done in the morning, which can be very beneficial.
 Use that time wisely to beat the crowds, but at the same time fight the urge to go to sleep to too early…. try and stretch it a little later each night.
 My last trip, I was asleep by 8:30pm the first night and gradually moved that later each night.
 If you go to sleep at 4pm (because your body is dead tired), you better set an alarm to keep it a nap.
 Otherwise, you will be up at midnight and have trouble the next day.
 The human body cannot be fooled!

 WHAT TO TAKE - Pack light!
 I have only brought my carry-on and my backpack on all trips including two trips over 30 days long for the past 10 years.
 You can always do laundry on your trip, or it can be fun to buy clothing.